 “The Fifth Discipline” series of book written by Peter Senge was published in 1990th, “The Fifth Discipline” is all about learning.
-As applied in the “learning organization,” it results in changes in action, not just in forming new ideas, the five key disciplines are:
+As applied to the “learning organization,” it results in changes in action, not just in forming new ideas, the five key disciplines are:

 1. System Thinking